Python Language Server for the Language Server Protocol

 A Python 2.7 and 3.4+ implementation of the Language Server Protocol.

-- Jedi for Completions, Definitions, Hover, References, Signature Help, and Symbols
+The base language server requires Jedi to provide Completions, Definitions, Hover, References, Signature Help, and Symbols:

 - Rope for Completions and renaming